include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 Every library has its own private source RPM package, which creates

-a runtime binary subpackage and a -devel
+a runtime binary subpackage and a -devel subpackage.

 This section includes a summary of issues of note for developers and packagers, and suggestions on how to fix them where possible.

-X11R7 files install into /usr
+X11R7 files install into /usr directly now, and no longer

-hierarchy.
+use the /usr/X11R6/ hierarchy.
 Applications that rely on

-files being present at fixed paths under /usr/X11R6/
+files being present at fixed paths under /usr/X11R6/,

 either at compile time or run time, must be updated.
 They should now

-, or some other mechanism to
+use the system PATH, or some other mechanism to

 dynamically determine where the files reside, or alternatively to hard